-I was a heavy smoker for thirty years.
+I was a heavy smoker for almost thirty years.

 I'd managed three months a few times, a year a couple of times.
 I got pretty fat whenever I gave up as my brain seemed to confuse nicotine cravings with hunger.
 My best was three years.
 It took just one really bad, really stressful day at work and I was back to a whole pack a day by the following week.